Where are wildfires burning in Canada right now?

 Apocalyptic time-lapse shows New York disappear into orange smoke from Canada wildfires

-Air quality has plummeted again this week across large parts of the United States and Canada as hundreds of wildfires rage out of control north of the border.
+Air quality plummeted across large parts of the United States and Canada again at the end of June as hundreds of wildfires continue to rage out of control north of the border.

-There are 480 fires burning throughout the country, according to the Canadian Interagency Fire Center, with one new fire igniting on Wednesday.
+There are 499 fires burning throughout the country, according to the Canadian Interagency Fire Center on Thursday.

 Canadian officials have warned that this could be the country’s worst wildfire season on record and smoke would be a problem “all summer”.

-The fires caused air quality to plummet across large parts of the US and Canada this week.
+The fires caused air quality to plummet across large parts of the US and Canada.

 Air quality ranged from “unhealthy” to “very unhealthy” in the Midwest with Chicago ranking number one in worst air quality in the world on Tuesday.

-By Wednesday, winds were pushing the smoke towards the east coast with New York City expected to be most severely impacted on Thursday.
+By Friday, the smoke had shifted east with New York City registering “unhealthy” conditions, on the Air Quality Index.

 So far, the smoke is yet to reach levels seen earlier this month when plumes darkened skies and made it difficult to breathe in at least 20 states and large parts of Canada.

-Note: This article has been updated on Friday, 30 June